Skip to content

 • log casting failures with examples

-No schema changes are performed.
+No schema changes are performed at the loader layer.